AmeerHamoodi/EEGPhasePy/docs/source/usage/plots.rst

 ========================

 EEGPhasePy comes with 2 plotting helper methods.
 We provide helper functions to plot the polar histogram given a set of trigger samples and to plot the pre/post-trigger waveform average with standard deviation highlights.
-Each plotting method returns its `matplotlib` figure object.
+Each plotting method returns its :py:mod:`matplotlib` figure object.

 All estimators contain stats and plotting helper methods.
 We will describe how the plotting methods in EEGPhasePy can be used with and without an estimator.

 Polar histogram
 -----------------
-Assuming you have an array, `triggers`, that contains the sample values at which your target phase was triggered at you can plot a polar histogram using an existing estimator with the code below:
+Assuming you have an array, ``triggers``, that contains the sample values at which your target phase was triggered at you can plot a polar histogram using an existing estimator with the code below:

 .. code-block:: Python